raffaelespazzoli/openshift-modern-availability/cluster-preparation.md

 # Cluster preparation

 In this step of the tutorial we ae going to stand up the clusters and configure them with a global load balancer and a network tunnel.
-This step has the followign reprequisites:
+This step has the following prerequisites:

 1. a running OCP cluster deployed in AWS.
 This cluster will become the control cluster.
 You need to be logged-in in it as an administrator.
 2. proper aws credentials and quotas to deploy on the NA AWS regions.
 3. a ssh key and a OCP pull secret.

 ## Deploy RHACM

+[Red Hat Advanced Cluster Management](https://www.redhat.com/en/technologies/management/advanced-cluster-management) allows among other things to declaratively manage the cluster's lifecycle.

 ```shell
 oc new-project open-cluster-management